Ruobing2023/mumu-to-ZZZ/README.md

 (Now use ntuple_chain1_update.C can obtain more accurate results.)
 2.Use compare.C to see variables' distributions.

-3.According to the distributions, do some cuts on variables(It's just an estimation).
+3.According to the distributions, give cuts on variables(It's just an estimation).

 4.use cut1.C to do optimization.